crazymoose7/dupe-addon/README.md

 # Meteor Paper Dupe

-Just implements leftys paper dupe in the form of a meteor addon.
+Just implements 0x150 (i think) paper dupe in the form of a meteor addon.

-All credits to lefty and everyone for their respective code.
+All credits to the original creator and everyone for their respective code.